NLAP Program

 PNA stands for Protected Natural Areas (OOPT in Russian).
 These are areas of land, water and airspace containing natural complexes and objects of special environmental, scientific, cultural, aesthetic, recreational and health significance.

 You need to be a licensed amateur radio operator with a valid callsign.
 Register on nlap.ru, choose a PNA for activation or start hunting for stations operating from PNA sites.
-Logs are accepted for QSOs made since January 11, 1997.
+Logs are accepted for QSOs made since January 1, 2026.

 Activation means traveling to a PNA territory with a radio station and making at least 91 QSOs (radio contacts).
-You must be physically present on the PNA territory with your equipment and antennas, announcing the NLP number on air.
+You must be physically present on the PNA territory with your equipment and antennas, announcing the NLAP number on air.
 Any remote use of the transmitter/receiver is prohibited.

 1) Prepare a log in ADIF format (UTF-8 encoding) with the OPERATOR or STATION_CALLSIGN tag.
 2) Attach 3 photographs, one of which must clearly confirm coordinates (GPS screenshot, PNA sign photo).
 3) Upload via your personal account on nlap.ru.
 Note: Russian characters in WIN-1251 encoding are prohibited in RST tags; use UTF-8.

-Stations with power of no more than 5 W (QRPP) receive double credit: one QSO counts as two.
+Stations with power of no more than 5 W (QRP) receive double credit: one QSO counts as two.
 Thus, only 46 QSOs are needed for a full activation (46 x 2 = 92 >= 91).
 Low power operation must be confirmed by any unambiguous method.

 Contacts may be made using any permitted emission mode on any amateur band, including WARC (10, 18, 24 MHz).
 All digital modes (FT8, FT4, RTTY, PSK, etc.) count as one type — DIG.
 Using the same callsign on one band with different emission modes simultaneously, or on different bands at the same time, is prohibited.